 The Corporations Act (section 324DA), and the professional codes of conduct for auditors and assurance practitioners set limits on the number of consecutive audits that can be undertaken by an auditor.
-The Corporations Act also prohibits an auditor from conducting financial audits of the same business for more than five5 out of seven7 successive years.
+The Corporations Act also prohibits an auditor from conducting financial audits of the same business for more than five 5 out of seven 7 successive years.

-The ERA will apply this test to a person, other than the person who approves the audit report, if it considers that the person will have a direct influence over the development of the opinion of the audit company about the audit or review
+&lt;sup>29 The ERA will apply this test to a person, other than the person who approves the audit report, if it considers that the person will have a direct influence over the development of the opinion of the audit company about the audit or review.